-PSE&G distributes electricity and natural gas to end users in our respective franchised service territories.
-Our distribution rates are subject to periodic rate cases approved by the BPU.
 The BPU has also approved a series of PSE&G infrastructure, EE, EV and renewable energy investment programs with cost recovery through various clause mechanisms.
-Our current approved distribution base rates provide for an ROE of 9.6%.
-In December 2023, we filed a distribution base rate case as required by the BPU.
-For a discussion of our recent distribution base rate case filing, see Item 7.
-MD&A-Executive Overview of 2023 and Future Outlook.
 For a discussion of proposed and approved programs, see Investment Clause Programs as follows and Item 7.
-MD&A-Executive Overview of 2023 and Future Outlook.
-Our load requirements are split among residential, C&I customers, as described in the following table for 2023:
+MD&A-Executive Overview of 2024 and Future Outlook.

+Our load requirements are split among commercial, residential and industrial customers, as shown in the following table for 2024: